Winter breaks in Landmarks

 Cowside

-As All Creatures Great and Small returns to televisions, many viewers may wistfully dream of venturing to the Yorkshire Dales.
+As the return of All Creatures Great and Small inspires a new generation of viewers, many may wistfully dream of venturing to the Yorkshire Dales.
 Standing in for the fictional village of Darrowby is Grassington, a 35-minute drive from our 17th-century farmstead Cowside.
 Situated in the Langstrothdale valley in the heart of the North Yorkshire Dales National Park, Cowside is surrounded by drystone walls and green hills.
 The River Wharfe passes by along the foot of Cowside’s north-facing fell and walks in any direction offers a wealth of spectacular landscapes and picturesque villages.

 Auchinleck House